chime-frb-open-data/chime-frb-open-data.github.io/docs/injections.md

     data = pd.read_pickle(fn)

     # Now separate the data into categories: detected, non-detected, and RFI
+    # Note that in the CHIME/FRB Catalog 1 analysis, an rfi_threshold of 7
+    # and a high_snr_override of 30 were used.
     snr_threshold = 9.
     rfi_threshold = 5.
     high_snr_override = 100.